Immersalab/Glint3D/ai/FOR_MACHINES.md

 ### STEP 5: VALIDATE COMPLETION

 For each acceptance criterion:
-- If fails → append acceptance_failed event → RETURN to execution
+- If fails â†’ append acceptance_failed event â†’ RETURN to execution
-- If passes → continue
+- If passes â†’ continue

 Documentation Validation:
 - **Verify all modified header files have up-to-date Doxygen documentation**
-- Run through documentation verification checklist from §0C
+- Run through documentation verification checklist from Â§0C
-- If any header lacks proper documentation → append acceptance_failed event → RETURN to execution
+- If any header lacks proper documentation â†’ append acceptance_failed event â†’ RETURN to execution
-- If documentation is incomplete or outdated → HALT and update before proceeding
+- If documentation is incomplete or outdated â†’ HALT and update before proceeding

 ### STEP 6: MARK TASK COMPLETE